 Storytelling has the power to connect you to your audience on an emotional level.
 And emotion can be a powerful force.
 You can use this emotional connection to engage a journalist.

 Storytelling begins even before you choose your pitch topic.
-You should choose one that naturally produces an engaging story.
-Think about it from the point of view of a journalist -- what would their audience want to read?
+Choose a subject that lends itselt to an engaging story.
+Think about it from the point of view of a journalist -- what would his or her audience want to read?

 Once you have your topic in mind, create an outline.
 Writing an outline allows you to see whether your points will capture a reporter or blogger's interest.
 Anticipate questions and holes within your pitch -- then fill the holes.

-There are no shortcuts when it comes to startup PR.
+There are no shortcuts when it comes to PR startup work.
 You are a new company, with a relatively unknown team.
 Getting press attention as a startup requires persistence and creativity.

 Don’t take the easy route of blasting emails to every journalist whose contact information you can fine.
 Do your research, and approach every pitch with intelligence and strategy.

 Journalists get upwards of 100 pitches a day -- especially if they work somewhere like The New York Times or Wall Street Journal.
 This means they don’t mess around.
 If something is off about your pitch -- you send a batch email or your story doesn’t apply to their beat -- it will be deleted in a nano second.